FabriZZio/vagrant-php/README.md

 vagrant up

-4) your current project folder is configured as the default Apache vhost, and accessible through http://localhost:8080
+4) your current project folder is configured as the default Apache vhost, and accessible through http://localhost:8080 (port 80 has been mapped to port 8080)

 Remarks
 -------